 |Ex-ante Investment||Ex-post Investment|

 |The investment planned by the firms in the economy during a particular period of time is called ex-ante investment.||The actual investment that is made by all the entrepreneurs in the economy during a period is called ex-post investment.|

 |The planning is done based on future expectations.||It is the result of actual investment|

 3. What do you understand by ‘parametric shift of a line’?
 How does a line shift when its (i) slope decreases, and (ii) its intercept increases?

-Parametric shift refers to the changes in the curve due to change in value of the entities m and ε in the graph.
+Parametric shift refers to the changes in the curve due to changes in the value of the entities m and ε in the graph.

 According to the conditions in question

 i.
-If slope decreases then the consumption curve will shift downwards
+If the slope decreases, then the consumption curve will shift downwards

 ii.
-When intercept increases, the consumption curve will move parallelly with the intercept.
+When the intercept increases, the consumption curve will move parallelly with the intercept.

 4. What is ‘effective demand’?
 How will you derive the autonomous expenditure multiplier when price of final goods and the rate of interest are given?